ArXiv: Moderation process and endorsement

 While arXiv does contain some dubious e-prints, such as those claiming to refute famous theorems or proving famous conjectures such as Fermat's Last Theorem using only high-school mathematics, a 2002 article which appeared in Notices of the American Mathematical Society described those as "surprisingly rare". arXiv generally re-classifies these works, e.g. in "General mathematics", rather than deleting them; however, some authors have voiced concern over the lack of transparency in the arXiv screening process.

-In November 2025, arXiv announced that it would no longer accept computer science review articles and position papers that had not been vetted by an academic journal or conference due to an increase in AI-generated research.
+In November 2025, arXiv announced that it would no longer accept computer science review articles and position papers that had not been vetted by an academic journal or conference due to an increase in AI-generated research. arXiv stated that these sources "were never officially on arXiv's list of 'accepted content types'", and before submitting to arXiv, review articles and position papers should be accepted by a peer-reviewed journal or conference with reference and DOI metadata.
+However, arXiv does not accept articles from conference workshops, as they do not "meet the same standard of rigor of traditional peer review".

+In May 2026, Thomas Dietterich, chair of arXiv's computer science section, set out in a series of posts on X that authors whose submissions contain what he called incontrovertible evidence of unchecked large language model output face a one-year submission ban, after which their next submission must first be accepted by a peer-reviewed venue before it can be posted.

 Withdrawn preprints

 It has been reported that 14,000 preprints have been withdrawn at arXiv, most commonly due to "crucial errors".
 A lesser number of the withdrawals were due to the preprint being subsumed by another publication.
 The report itself was posted at arXiv December, 2024.